Eligibility for care services

 We review people's assessed needs regularly, to make sure their changing needs and priority for services is updated using the eligibility criteria.

-There are four categories of priority:
+There are four eligibility criteria categories:

 Critical

 You, or others, may be at immediate risk of serious harm or neglect or loss of independence.
 There may be immediate risk of your care arrangements breaking down, or your main carer being unable to continue to support you.
-In these circumstances, we will arrange services to reduce these risks within one to two weeks.

 For example: